-In the previous section, we study a great number of distances with a given α .
-Since α is not fixed now, we have to specify a value for k, otherwise the number of possibilities would become too large.
-With respect to the literature, the euclidian distance is considered ($k = \frac{1}{2}$ preferences.
-Obviously, the connection of the points has no mathematical sense, the goal is only pedagogical, even if the method can be ordered according to the way of rounding as seen previously.
+In the previous section, we study a great number of distances with a given $\alpha$ .
+Since $\alpha$ is not fixed now, we have to specify a value for k, otherwise the number of possibilities would become too large.
+With respect to the literature, the euclidian distance is considered (k = 2).
+Nevertheless, as this choice is arbitrary, some results with others values of k are studied as well.